arduino/docs-content/content/hardware/06.edu/carriers/braccio-carrier/tech-specs.md

-These are the technical specifications of the Braccio Carrier.
+These are the technical specifications of the Arduino® Braccio Carrier.